gthvn1/plan9/README.md

+We are far away from the 9P server.
+We are using this to experiment but first steps are just writing a simple http server and we will extend it gradually.

 - start the server:
   - run: `zig build && && ./zig-out/bin/http_server`
 - and try to get an answer: `curl http://127.0.0.1:8000`